New York State Route 25A: Queens

-NY 25A begins at I-495 exit 14—the second exit off the expressway—in Long Island City in the New York City borough of Queens.
+NY 25A begins at I-495 exit 14, the second exit off the Long Island Expressway, in Long Island City in the New York City borough of Queens.
 The route initially heads northward, following 21st Street for three blocks before turning northeast onto Jackson Avenue.
 Here, NY 25A widens from two to four lanes, a width that the road retains well into Nassau County.
 The highway serves the Long Island City Courthouse on its way to a junction with Queens Boulevard (NY 25) at the foot of the Queensboro Bridge.
 Here, the road changes names again, becoming Northern Boulevard.
 Unlike the first two names, the Northern Boulevard name extends for a considerable distance, remaining with NY 25A through the neighborhoods of Long Island City, Woodside, Jackson Heights, Corona, East Elmhurst, Flushing, Bayside, Douglaston and Little Neck.
 Northern Boulevard is the starting point of several prominent streets, such as Springfield Boulevard, Steinway Street, Roosevelt Avenue and Woodside Avenue.

 As Northern Boulevard, NY 25A begins to follow a more easterly path, loosely paralleling the Sunnyside Yard to the south.
 NY 25A continues east into Woodside, and the Brooklyn–Queens Expressway (I-278) intersects with Northern Boulevard at the Woodside–Jackson Heights border.
 Northern Boulevard serves as the southern border for East Elmhurst from the Brooklyn-Queens Expressway to 114th Street.
 It also serves as the northern border for Jackson Heights and North Corona.
-NY 25A becomes a part of a large street grid and running along a linear alignment through Jackson Heights, Corona, and East Elmhurst.
-It eventually reaches Flushing Meadows-Corona Park, where the highway intersects with the Grand Central Parkway just northwest of Citi Field.
-For the next mile (1.6 km), NY 25A is a limited-access highway connecting the Grand Central Parkway with I-678.
-This was a former segment of the Belt Parkway system, originally intended to be part of the formerly proposed Astoria Expressway.
+NY 25A becomes a part of a large street grid and running along a linear alignment through Jackson Heights, East Elmhurst, and Corona.
+It eventually reaches Flushing Meadows-Corona Park, where the highway intersects with the Grand Central Parkway just northwest of Citi Field, where it briefly becomes a freeway whilst running parallel to the Whitestone Expressway.
+NY 25A then proceeds east as a surface road again to Flushing, where it intersects the Van Wyck Expressway (I-678).

-Northern Boulevard continues through Flushing—where it was once known as Broadway—towards Bayside.
+Northern Boulevard continues through Flushing, where it was once known as Broadway, towards Bayside.
 The route travels generally easterly across Bayside, intersecting with the Clearview Expressway (I-295) along the way.
 Not far to the east, it crosses over the Cross Island Parkway at Alley Pond Park.
 Past the Cross Island Parkway, NY 25A goes through Douglaston and Little Neck before crossing the New York City line into Nassau County.
-The five-mile (8 km) stretch of Northern Boulevard stretching eastward from Flushing has been described as roughly coterminous with the Long Island Koreatown (롱 아일랜드 코리아타운).
+The five-mile (8 km) stretch of Northern Boulevard stretching eastward from Flushing has been described as roughly coterminous with Koreatown, Queens.